"Market Intelligence that Adds Flavour to Your Success"

 Valley Proteins Inc. and ABP Food Corps are the major players in the market.

-North America dominated the market share in 2020.
+North America dominated the global market in 2024.